thomasabishop/eolas/zk/The_History_of_Computing_Swade.md

 with Jacquard looms.

-It more resembled modern computers in that Babbage used concepts that would later translate into the von #Neumann architecture.
+It more resembled modern computers in that Babbage used concepts that would later translate into the #vonNeumann architecture.
 There was a "mill" (CPU), "store" (memory) and input/output mechanisms.
 It also had a concept of looping and conditional branching.